-Domain 6: Management Organizations (MOs) assesses whether the proposal provides a plan and evidence for how the MO will contribute to the overall success of the school with appropriate oversight structures in place.
+Domain 6: Management Organizations (MOs) assess whether the proposal provides a planand evidence for how the MO will contribute to the school's overall success with appropriate oversight structures in place.

-Applicants contracted with, or proposing to enter into a contract with, an MO must complete this section in its entirety.
+Applicants contracted with or proposing to enter into a contract with an MO must complete this section in its entirety.